This post may contain affiliate links. Please read our disclosure policy.

 - Make a smoother soup.
 If you prefer not to have sliced mushrooms with the green beans, you can blend the soup to make it smooth before adding to the green beans or you can mince the mushrooms smaller.

 - Blanche the green beans.
 Add them to boiling water and once tender, place them into an ice bath.
-This will stop them cooking so that they aren’t mushy and it will help them to remain a bright green color.
+This will stop them from cooking so that they aren’t mushy and it will help them to remain a bright green color.

 - Make it gluten-free.
 You can use gluten-free panko breadcrumbs for the topping and use tamari sauce instead of soy sauce.